-Now Fulfilling The Provisions of the Paris Agreement Is Up To Us
+Now Fulfilling The Provisions Of The Paris Agreement Is Up To Us

 But the advantage of having a president who was elected by a minority of voters (3 million less than Hillary Clinton) is that the majority of the voting public actually disagrees with the policies Trump ran on.

-There are more climate change believers than deniers — 70 percent of the country, according to a Yale study — and this is the chance to show it.
+There are more climate change believers than deniers — 70 percent of the country, according to the Yale Program on Climate Communication — and this is the chance to show it.

 Yes, Trump’s decision undermines the federal government’s role in fighting climate change, but much of the time it is actually state and local governments that would do the work of reducing emissions, through negotiating with local utilities or building green infrastructure.